 With these 3 questions already answered, you have a good foundation to start on.

 The most difficult thing about a budget is to keep it going once you get started.
 A Good way of motivating yourself is to have a target for your budget.
-It could be to pay of all your current debt as fast as possible or even going on that dream holiday overseas.
-Some might consider doing that kitchen renovations that you always wanted to do or just saving for your retirement.
+It could be to pay off all your current debt as fast as possible or even going on that dream holiday overseas.
+Some might consider doing those kitchen renovations that you always wanted to do or just saving for your retirement.

 The good thing about these 10 Commandments of Budgeting is that you can apply them in any situation.
 Whether for personal, family or business needs, you can always apply these steps to help organise your finances.